Anant/Cassandra.Realtime/realtime-data-platform-examples-reviewed/README.md

  alt="flow1" width="800" style="float: left; margin-right: 10px;" />

 1. a curl HTTP call will trigger python flask app
-2. flask app reads the Excel file and sends the content to kafka
+2. flask app reads the Excel file and sends the content to 2 separate kafka topics
-3. using a terminal a spark job is submitted to dse to consume kafka messages and write them to cassandra
+3. using a terminal a spark job is submitted to dse to consume kafka messages from one of the topics and write them to cassandra table
-4. datastax kafka connector is configured to consume the same topic and directly write messages to a separate cassandra table
+4. datastax kafka connector is configured to consume the other topic and directly write messages to a separate cassandra table

 #### PRE-STEP download datastax kafka connector
 https://downloads.datastax.com/#akc